finanzcheck/AOM/README.md

 and configured within the settings of this plugin.

 To map individual visits with the data from the advertising platforms, all links from the platforms must have additional params that supply the required data to this plugin.
-This data is stored in `piwik_log_visit.aom_ad_data`.
+This data is stored in `piwik_log_visit.aom_ad_params`.
 When a visitor returns with other tracking params, a new visit starts automatically.